RenzoAlvaroshan/TensorFlow-2-Object-Detection-API/README.md

 Now you can see the result like the sample result above.

-Congratulations! 👏
+DONE…!

-You have just finished creating your own custom object detector using Tensorflow Object Detection API.
+Congratulations! 👏 You have just finished creating your own custom object recognition using Tensorflow Object Detection API.

-Thank you to all people that helped me making this guidebook 🙏
+(Thank you to all people that helped me making this guidebook 🙏)

 Have a nice day! 😁